bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 The followingw were added to the CommandAttribute to override AppSettings for the given command.

 * `IgnoreUnexpectedArguments` to override `AppSettings.IgnoreUnexpectedArguments`
-* `ArgumentSeparatorStrategy` to override `AppSettings.DefaultArgumentSeparatorStrategy`
+* `ArgumentSeparatorStrategy` to override `AppSettings.Parser.DefaultArgumentSeparatorStrategy`

 #### Console Write___ extension methods